Water Intake Systems /

 Step 4: stop log or sluice gate – closing chanel exit for maintenance (upstream)

-Below you will find an explanation of frequent applied subsystems.
-Visit also our pages Case Studies and Downloads.
+Below, you will find an explanation of commonly applied subsystems.

 Stoplog and Sluice Gate

-A Hubert stoplog (also called ‘stop gate’ or ‘penstock’) and sluice gate makes periodic inspection and maintenance of screening systems and pumps possible by dewatering the separated part of the channel.
-Our stoplogs are designed as per client’s specifications.
+A Hubert stoplog (also referred to as a ‘stop gate’ or ‘penstock’) and sluice gate facilitate periodic inspection and maintenance of screening systems and pumps by allowing dewatering of the isolated section of the channel.
+Our stoplogs are custom-designed to meet client-specific requirements.

 Coarse Screen

-This type of screen or rack is the first barrier in a screening system and is intended to withstand and remove all large to relatively small contamination.
-Debris can be natural like seaweed and jelly fish, or man-made, plastic, etc.
+This type of screen or rack serves as the initial barrier in a screening system, designed to endure and remove contamination ranging from large debris to relatively small particles.
+Such debris can be natural, like seaweed and jellyfish, or man-made, such as plastic waste.

 Drum Screen